 Save a Section as a Template in Elementor

 Including the functionality, if saving a whole page as a template, Elementor gives us the flexibility to save a single section as a template.

 Let’s say you have built a contact section on your page and want precisely the same section on every page of your website.

-Instead of designing that contact section on every page, you can simply save the section as a template and use it on every page of the website.
+Instead of designing that contact section on every page, you can simply save it as a template and use it on every website page.

 Let’s see how you can save a section as a template:

 - To save a section as a template, choose the section you want to save and right-click on the Edit Section.